kottmanj/recipes/madtequila/README.md

 version on the anaconda cloud seems to work.
 #### OSX-ARM1
 version on the anaconda cloud does *not* work.
+Problems are however mostly with getting it to work on the anaconda clould.
+Compiling locally seems to be fine.
-Suspected reason are issues with the MKL dependency.
+Suspected reason for the deployment issue with anaconda is the MKL dependency.
 Potential solutions: Use apple accelerate framework
 1. set `ENABLE_MKL=OFF` in [build.sh](build.sh)
 2. install accelerate framework (probably over xcode or something)